Select Home Warranty Reviews 2026: Is It Worth It?

 Step-by-Step Claims Process

-5. 60-day workmanship guarantee — If the repair fails within 60 days, SHW should address it at no additional service fee.
+5. Workmanship guarantee.
+Select currently advertises a 90-day workmanship guarantee on covered repairs.
+If the same issue recurs within 90 days, a technician should return at no additional service fee.

 What Slows the Process Down